Glasses: Invention

 The earliest recorded comment on the use of lenses for optical purposes was made in 1268 by Roger Bacon.

-The first eyeglasses were estimated to have been made in Central Italy, most likely in Pisa or Florence, by about 1290: In a sermon delivered on 23 February 1306, the Dominican friar Giordano da Pisa (c.
-1255–1311) wrote "It is not yet twenty years since there was found the art of making eyeglasses, which make for good vision [...]
+The first glasses were estimated to have been made in central Italy, most likely in Pisa or Florence, by about 1290: In a sermon delivered on 23 February 1306, the Dominican friar Giordano da Pisa (c.
+1255–1311) wrote "It is not yet twenty years since there was found the art of making glasses, which make for good vision [...]
 And it is so short a time that this new art, never before extant, was discovered. [...]
 I saw the one who first discovered and practiced it, and I talked to him."

 Giordano's colleague Friar Alessandro della Spina of Pisa (d.
-1313) was soon making eyeglasses.
+1313) was soon making glasses.
 The Ancient Chronicle of the Dominican Monastery of St. Catherine in Pisa records: "Eyeglasses, having first been made by someone else, who was unwilling to share them, he [Spina] made them and shared them with everyone with a cheerful and willing heart."
 Venice quickly became an important center of manufacture, especially due to using the high-quality glass made at Murano.
-By 1301, there were guild regulations in Venice governing the sale of eyeglasses and a separate guild of Venetian spectacle makers was formed in 1320.
+By 1301, there were guild regulations in Venice governing the sale of glasses and a separate guild of Venetian spectacle makers was formed in 1320.
 In the fourteenth century, they were very common objects: Francesco Petrarca says in one of his letters that, until he was 60, he did not need glasses, and Franco Sacchetti mentions them often in his Trecentonovelle.

-The earliest pictorial evidence for the use of eyeglasses is Tommaso da Modena's 1352 portrait of the cardinal Hugh de Saint-Cher reading in a scriptorium.
-Another early example would be a depiction of eyeglasses found north of the Alps in an altarpiece of the church of Bad Wildungen (now in Germany) in 1403.
+The earliest pictorial evidence for the use of glasses is Tommaso da Modena's 1352 portrait of the cardinal Hugh de Saint-Cher reading in a scriptorium.
+Another early example would be a depiction of glasses found north of the Alps in an altarpiece of the church of Bad Wildungen (now in Germany) in 1403.
 These early glasses had convex lenses that could correct both hyperopia (farsightedness), and the presbyopia that commonly develops as a symptom of aging.
 Although concave lenses for myopia (near-sightedness) had made their first appearance in the mid-15th century, it was not until 1604 that Johannes Kepler published the first correct explanation as to why convex and concave lenses could correct presbyopia and myopia.
 (Note: In his treatise Ad Vitellionem paralipomena ('Emendations (or Supplement) to Witelo') (1604), Kepler explained how eyeglass lenses compensate for the distortions that are caused by presbyopia or myopia, so that the image is once again properly focused on the retina.)

 Early frames for glasses consisted of two magnifying glasses riveted together by the handles so that they could grip the nose.
 These are referred to as "rivet spectacles".
 The earliest surviving examples were found under the floorboards at Kloster Wienhausen, a convent near Celle in Germany; they have been dated to circa 1400.

 The world's first specialist shop for spectacles—what might be regarded today as an optician—opened in Strasbourg (then Holy Roman Empire, now France) in 1466.